-At General Conference 2019, I will lead a focus group exploring biblical and cultural implications
+At General Conference 2019, a focus group will explore biblical and cultural implications

 of race and ethnicity.
-We will have honest and open dialogue and will hear from the majority as well as minority people groups.
-Our takeaways will be a better understanding of the dynamics that shape the human condition, so we as Christians can worship, witness and walk before God more effectively.
+The group will have honest and open dialogue and will hear from the majority as well as minority people groups.
+The takeaways will be a better understanding of the dynamics that shape the human condition, so we as Christians can worship, witness and walk before God more effectively.

 The Bible informs us that the original humans began as equals in class and of the same essence (Genesis 1:27–28, 2:18, 21–23; 5:2; Malachi 2:15; Matthew 19:4; Mark 10:6).
 If the method used in the creation — of agrobiology and zoology where species reproduced after their own specific kind — are any indication of God’s methodology, then humans likewise would only be capable of producing offspring after their own